Wasserstein Flow Matching: Generative modeling over families of distributions: Entropic estimation of OT maps

 which represents the possible couplings between the two discrete measures.
 The entropic optimal transport coupling between the two discrete measures $\mu$ and $\nu$ is defined as the minimizer to the following strictly convex optimization problem

 where $\eps > 0$, $H(P) \defeq \sum_{i,j}P_{i,j}(\log(P_{i,j}) - 1)$, and $C_{i,j} \defeq \|x_i - y_j\|^2_2$.
 Sinkhorn's matrix scaling algorithm \citep{sinkhorn1964relationship} makes it possible to solve for $\bm P^\star$ with a runtime of $O(mn/\eps)$ \citep{AltWeeRig17}.
-We briefly stress two points: \begin{enumerate} \item The coupling $\bm{P}^\star$ is \emph{not} a permutation matrix.
+We briefly stress three points: \begin{enumerate} \item The coupling $\bm{P}^\star$ is \textit{not} a permutation matrix.
 The coupling lies inside the polytope $U_{m,n}$ and not at the vertices, and therefore is not a permutation matrix. \item When $\eps = 0$, the objective becomes a standard linear program with a runtime of $\tilde{O}(mn(m+n))$ (up to log factors) \citep[Chapter 3]{PeyCut19}.
-However, this approach does not come with a GPU-efficient implementation and we decide to omit it entirely. \end{enumerate} In all our experiments, we used the open-source package OTT-JAX\footnote{See \href{https://ott-jax.readthedocs.io/en/latest/}{https://ott-jax.readthedocs.io/en/latest/}.} to compute the entropic coupling and the out-of-sample mapping \citep{cuturi2022optimal}.
+While we include a CPU implementation \citep{flamary2021pot} in the WFM codebase, this approach lacks GPU efficiency and substantially increases training time, making it impractical for most use cases. \item Instead, the regularization parameter $\eps$ serves as a tunable training hyperparameter.
+Lower $\eps$ values better approximate true the optimal transport map but require more Sinkhorn iterations for convergence, creating a direct trade-off between accuracy and computational efficiency. \end{enumerate} In all our experiments, we used the open-source package OTT-JAX (See \href{https://ott-jax.readthedocs.io/en/latest/}{https://ott-jax.readthedocs.io/en/latest/}) to compute the entropic coupling and the out-of-sample mapping \citep{cuturi2022optimal}.